brucewzj99/tele-tracker/README.md

 ```

 ## Usage
-/start - Start bot and configure your google sheet
+/start - Start the bot and configure your Google Sheet for tracking expenses and other entries.

-/config - To update your google sheet, or configure quick settings for /addtransports and /addothers
+/config - Update your Google Sheet settings or configure quick settings for adding transport and other entries.

-/addentry - To add new entry
+/addentry - Add a new entry to your expense tracking system.

-/addtranports - To quickly add new transport entry
+/addtransports - Quickly add a new transport entry to your expense tracker.

-/addothers - To quickly add others entry
+/addothers - Quickly add another type of entry to your expense tracker.

-/cancel - To cancel previous conversation with bot
+/cancel - Cancel the previous conversation with the bot and start fresh.

+/help - Show help message

 ## Planned Features
 1. More options for /addothers
 2. Retrieve your last few transaction
+3. /addincome
+4. Recurring transaction
+5. Budgeting notification
+6. Reminders
-4. Use webhook instead of polling
+7. Use webhook instead of polling
-5. Host onto serverless function
+8. Host onto serverless function

 ## Contributing